telliott99/CryptoQuickies/RSA_key_intro.md

 >>>
 ```

-The `3` preceeding these bytes and the `1` preceeding `17` presumably refer to the length of the data section for each value.
+The `3` preceeding these bytes and the `1` preceeding `17` each presumably refers to the length of the data section for that value.

 The key can be saved in different formats:  this one is `PKCS#1`.
-The other one that the rsa module uses is `PKCS#1.5` PEM-encoding.

 And another very common format is `SSH`.
 All this makes life challenging.